Sodium superoxide: Preparation

-It is also produced, along with sodium peroxide, when sodium is stored under inappropriate conditions (e.g. in dirty or partially halogenated solvents).
+Although the existence of a sodium oxide higher than peroxide was speculated since 19th century, it was not until 1948 when American chemists were able to definitely synthesize it by the latter method.

 Properties

 The product is paramagnetic, as expected for a salt of the O_{2}^{−} anion.
 It hydrolyses readily to give a mixture of sodium hydroxide, oxygen and hydrogen peroxide.
 It crystallizes in the NaCl motif.